deniszykov/commandline/README.md

 ```
 CommandLine.Run relies on reflection to find methods.
 So they should be **static** and return **int** which is [Exit Code](https://en.wikipedia.org/wiki/Exit_status)

-Now you can test your application
+Now you can test your application:
 ```bash
 myapp.exe SayHello
 #>Hello!